 Frederick Hall was born a slave on Benjamin Oden's plantation in Prince George County, Maryland.
 Frederick Hall was better known by the alias of William Williams.
 Oden advertised in the Baltimore newspaper on May 18, 1814, that Williams was a runaway.
 Despite being a wanted man, Williams enlisted in the 38th U.S. Infantry.
 It was not legal for the United States government to enlist slaves, but quotas needed to be filled.
 Williams earned a $50 bonus for signing and $8 a month salary.
 Image [William Williams - U.S. National Park Service]

 William Willams traveled with his unit to Fort McHenry on September 10, 1814.
-He fought in the Battle of Baltimore on September 13th and was severely wounded.
-Williams received a severe wound to his leg and he later died in a Baltimore hospital.
-William Willians defended a homeland in which he would never be a full citizen.
+He fought in the Battle of Baltimore on September 13th and received a severe wound to his leg.
+He later died in a Baltimore hospital.
+Williams defended a homeland in which he would never be a full citizen.